zakimjz/zakimjz.github.io/pages/courses/datamining/assign6.md

 where $\sigma^2$ is the variance parameter, that you have to choose on your own.
 Run your code using different $\sigma^2$ values and report the clustering with the best NMI score.
+After you obtain the eigenvectors, you can use the sklearn.cluster.KMeans to run the k-means algorithm to get the final clusters.

 Your program output should consist of the following information: